|Quick Facts: Correctional Officers and Bailiffs|

 Working in a correctional institution can be stressful and dangerous.
 Correctional officers have one of the highest rates of injuries and illnesses, often resulting from confrontations with inmates.
 Officers work in shifts that cover all hours of the day and night, including weekends and holidays.
 Bailiffs’ hours are determined by when court is in session.

 Correctional officers go through a training academy and then are assigned to a facility for on-the-job training.
-Qualifications vary by agency, but all agencies require a high school diploma or equivalent.
-Some also require some college education or work experience.
+Although qualifications vary by state and agency, all agencies require a high school diploma and have an age requirement.
+Some federal agencies also require some college education or related work experience.